ucd-library/intertwine/README.md

 npm install
 ```

-Next, navigate to ./client/public and once again run `npm install`.
+Navigate to ./client/public and once again run `npm install`.

-Set up webpack to continuously update it's bundles.
-This command is
+Run `ln -s node_modules/@ucd-lib/cork-app-load/lib loader`.
+This command should create a *loader* directory which contains the required polyfills.

-setup in the `package.json` file at the project's root.
+Set up webpack to continuously update its bundles.
+This command is setup in the `package.json` file at the project's root.

 ```bash
 npm run watch